Uniswap/docs/versioned_docs/version-V3/concepts/V3-overview/fees.md

 Breaking pairs into separate pools was previously untenable due to the issue of liquidity fragmentation.
 Any incentive alignments achieved by more fee optionality invariably resulted in a net loss to traders, due to lower pairwise liquidity and the resulting increase in price impact upon swapping.

 The introduction of concentrated liquidity decouples total liquidity from price impact.
-With price impact concerns out of the way, breaking pairs into multiple pools becomes a feasible approach to improving a pools functionality for assets previously underserved by the 0.30% swap fee.
+With price impact concerns out of the way, breaking pairs into multiple pools becomes a feasible approach to improving the functionality of a pool for assets previously underserved by the 0.30% swap fee.

 ## Finding The Right Pool Fee